 North Korea fires artillery towards South’s islands, prompting evacuations

-South Korea condemns move as ‘act of provocation that escalates tension and threatens peace on the Korean peninsula’.
+South Korea condemns move as ‘act of provocation that escalates tension and threatens peace on the Korean Peninsula’.

-North Korea has fired more than 200 rounds of artillery shells into the sea near a tense maritime border and towards two South Korean islands, which Seoul called “an act of provocation”.
+North Korea has fired more than 200 rounds of artillery shells into the sea near a tense maritime border and towards two South Korean islands, which Seoul called “an act of provocation” as it responded with live fire drills.

-On Friday, residents on the islands of Yeonpyeong and Baengnyeong were ordered to seek shelter due to an unspecified “situation”.
+The exchange on Friday led residents of Yeonpyeong and Baengnyeong – two remote South Korean islands – to evacuate to bomb shelters at the instruction of Seoul’s military before it fired live rounds towards the disputed Northern Limit Line (NLL).

 Keep readinglist of 4 items